UWRL Outstanding Faculty Spotlight Dr. Alfonso Torres-Rua

 Which classes are you teaching this semester?

 I teach Remote Sensing of Land Surfaces.
 This class teaches you about the fundamentals and applications of remote sensing across multiple applications (agriculture, landscapes, urban, health, climate change).
-There are not two equal semesters.
+No two semesters are the same.
 I am always thinking what new/old piece of knowledge I can incorporate to the class.
 My hope is that students can complete the semester with a clear understanding of remote sensing, and to come up with clever uses of remote information on different aspects of water and land management.

-What would you tell a student who's interested in pursuing a similiar career?
+What would you tell a student who's interested in pursuing a similar career?
 Any advice?

 This research area is driven by passion, ingenuity, and science, as any other.
 Because agriculture happens to be a scientifically demanding remote sensing application, it also requires additional knowledge: a clear understanding of water-climate-soil-plant interactions at plant level and larger scales, weather and climate challenges, and socioeconomic and technological status of end users.
 There is no one-solution-for-all nor is the same information of value to every irrigator or end user.
 Custom, cost-effective solutions are needed, and this is where a student can bring new, fresh ideas.